markitx/dynamo-backup-to-s3/README.md

-    -i, --included-tables <list>     only backup these tables -p, --backup-path <name>         backup path to store table dumps in. default is DynamoDB-backup-YYYY-MM-DD-HH-mm-ss -e, --base64-encode-binary       if passed, encode binary fields in base64 before exporting --aws-key                        AWS access key.
+    -i, --included-tables <list>     only backup these tables -p, --backup-path <name>         backup path to store table dumps in. default is DynamoDB-backup-YYYY-MM-DD-HH-mm-ss -e, --base64-encode-binary       if passed, encode binary fields in base64 before exporting -d, --save-datapipeline-format   save in format compatible with the AWS datapipeline import.
+Default to false (save as exported by DynamoDb)
+    --aws-key                        AWS access key.
 Will use AWS_ACCESS_KEY_ID env var if --aws-key not set --aws-secret                     AWS secret key.
 Will use AWS_SECRET_ACCESS_KEY env var if --aws-secret not set --aws-region                     AWS region.
 Will use AWS_DEFAULT_REGION env var if --aws-region not set